Advanced Meter FAQ

 The policy includes grant and loan options to assist homeowners with larger water repairs and replacements.
 For more information, view the Water Service Line Grant and Loan Program or call 253-502-8509.

-Is there anything I need to do before the meter upgrade?
+- Is there anything I need to do before the meter upgrade?

 Please ensure nothing blocks access to your electric meter, such as locked gates, locked doors, trees, and bushes.
 If you have pets, please keep them inside during the upgrade.
-The installer will need 18 inches of clearance on each side of your meter and 36 inches in front of your meter.
+The installer will need 18 inches of clearance on each side of your meter and 36 inches in front of it.

-Who do I contact if there is a problem after my meter upgrade?
+- Who do I contact if there is a problem after my meter upgrade?

 If you experience any issues after the meter upgrade, call 833-701-2135.

-What can I expect during the meter upgrade?
+- What can I expect during the meter upgrade?

-Who will be doing the meter upgrade?
+- Who will be doing the meter upgrade?

 A certified installer from Tribus, a TPU authorized installation contractor, or a TPU employee, will perform the upgrade.
 The installer will knock on your door to let you know they are there to upgrade your meter(s).
 All installers will carry an ID badge.

-What are you doing to ensure my health and safety during the meter upgrade?
+- What are you doing to ensure my health and safety during the meter upgrade?

 While our Meter Technicians work to improve our infrastructure and enhance your service, the health and safety of our customers and staff during the pandemic is a top priority.
 The installer will knock on your door, and then step back to maintain appropriate physical distancing.
 They carry an ID badge and will adhere to current WA State Labor & Industries protocols to prevent the spread of COVID-19.
 They will not need to enter your home for the upgrade.